gefeiliu723-star/gesture-structure-pipeline/README.md

 # Quantitative Gesture–Discourse Alignment Pipeline

-*Multi-Modal Kinematic Alignment Pipeline (MKAP)*
+**Multi-Modal Kinematic Alignment Pipeline (MKAP)**

 ---

 ## Overview

-This project introduces an automated, reproducible pipeline for examining the **temporal alignment between teacher kinematics and instructional discourse**.
-By integrating **computer vision** with **signal processing**, MKAP shifts analysis away from categorical gesture labeling toward the **objective measurement of rhythmic behavioral enrichment** around discourse-structural nodes.
+This repository provides an automated, reproducible pipeline for examining the **temporal alignment between teachers’ bodily kinematics and instructional discourse structure**.
+By integrating computer vision–based pose tracking with signal-processing and statistical modeling, MKAP enables the analysis of **continuous movement dynamics** without reliance on categorical gesture labeling.

-Pilot analyses indicate that gesture events are significantly enriched (p < .001) near discourse-structural boundaries, suggesting that gesture serves as an externalized "punctuation" for instructional logic.
+The pipeline is designed as a **methods-companion codebase** supporting quantitative investigations of how embodied behavior is temporally organized around discourse-structural events in naturalistic instruction.

+---

-## Pipeline Overview
+## Pipeline Summary

 ![MKAP Pipeline](mkap_pipeline_flow.png)

+MKAP proceeds through four conceptual stages:

+1. **Video-based kinematic extraction**
+2. **Continuous signal transformation**
+3. **Event detection**
+4. **Statistical alignment with discourse structure**

+Each stage is modular, deterministic, and independently inspectable.

 ---

 ## Core Capabilities

 ### Computer Vision Front-End

-Automated instructor localization via YOLO-based person detection, followed by high-fidelity extraction of upper-limb pose landmarks (shoulder, elbow, wrist) using the MediaPipe framework.
+Instructors are automatically localized using YOLO-based person detection.
+Upper-limb pose landmarks (shoulders, elbows, wrists) are then extracted using the MediaPipe Pose framework.
+The system operates on raw classroom video and produces frame-level kinematic trajectories.

-### Kinematic Signal Synthesis
+### Kinematic Signal Construction

-Transformation of raw positional trajectories into continuous velocity and acceleration signals, remaining agnostic to communicative intent to preserve methodological objectivity.
+Raw landmark positions are transformed into continuous kinematic signals (e.g., velocity and acceleration).
+These signals are treated as **purely physical time series**, remaining agnostic to communicative intent or gesture semantics.

-### Stochastic Event Detection
+### Event Detection

-Identification of salient gesture events through quantile-based thresholding and temporal clustering of kinematic peaks.
+Salient gesture events are identified using quantile-based thresholding and temporal clustering of kinematic peaks.
+Event detection is fully automated and parameterized, enabling systematic sensitivity analyses.

-### Rate-Normalized Alignment
+### Alignment and Enrichment Analysis

-Statistical estimation of gesture density enrichment near discourse-structural boundaries using lift statistics and permutation-based baselines.
+Gesture events are aligned to independently annotated discourse-structural points.
+Enrichment is quantified using rate-normalized lift statistics and permutation-based null models, allowing assessment of whether gesture activity is temporally concentrated near structural boundaries beyond chance expectations.

 ### Analytic Orchestration

-A bifurcated R / Python architecture (via `reticulate`) that produces serialized data tables and diagnostic workbooks for downstream statistical modeling.
+The pipeline employs an R-centric workflow, with Python-based computer vision modules integrated via `reticulate`.
+Intermediate outputs are serialized as standardized tables and diagnostic workbooks, enabling transparent downstream statistical analysis and visualization in R.

 ---

-## Robustness Analysis (Confidence-Based Filtering)
+## Robustness Analysis: Annotation Confidence

-Confidence-based filtering is used solely as a robustness analysis on the quality of structural annotations, not as a criterion for defining discourse structure itself.
+Confidence-based filtering is used **only for robustness analyses**, not to define discourse structure.

-Discourse-structural nodes (e.g., pedagogical transitions or conceptual shifts) are identified via manual annotation of instructional structure based on instructional flow and discourse organization, and assigned a confidence score (1–3).
+Discourse-structural nodes (e.g., pedagogical transitions or conceptual shifts) are identified via manual annotation of instructional flow and assigned a confidence score (1–3).

-Primary analyses use all structural points.
+Primary analyses include **all** annotated structural points.
 Robustness checks repeat analyses using only high-confidence points (e.g., confidence = 3).

-This procedure evaluates sensitivity to annotation quality, not alignment rules or event definitions.
+This procedure assesses sensitivity to annotation reliability rather than modifying alignment rules or event definitions.

 ---

-## Data Governance & Privacy
+## Data Governance and Privacy

 ### Zero-Data Policy

-This repository contains only algorithmic code.
+This repository contains **code only**.
-No video assets, identifiable human subject data, or copyrighted instructional materials are included.
+No video files, identifiable human-subject data, or copyrighted instructional materials are included.

 ### Local Execution

-All processing is performed on user-provided local datasets.
+All processing is performed locally on user-provided data.
 No data are transmitted to external servers.

-### Schema Consistency
+### Schema Compatibility

-The pipeline interfaces with standardized annotation formats (e.g., CSV or ELAN-style discourse markers) while remaining agnostic to annotation semantics.
+The pipeline interfaces with standard annotation formats (e.g., CSV, ELAN-style time markers) while remaining agnostic to annotation semantics.

 ---

-## Reproducibility & Portability
+## Reproducibility and Portability

-MKAP is designed in accordance with Open Science principles.
+MKAP is designed in accordance with open-science and reproducible-research principles.

+### Deterministic Execution

+Given identical kinematic inputs and hyperparameters (e.g., window sizes, quantile thresholds), the pipeline yields deterministic outputs.

 ### Configurable Environments

-Execution parameters, file paths, and detection thresholds are externalized via user-specific configuration or environment variables.
+Execution paths, thresholds, and dataset locations are configurable via script-level parameters or environment variables.

-### Deterministic Logic
-Given identical kinematic inputs and hyper-parameters (e.g., quantile thresholds, window sizes), the pipeline yields reproducible, deterministic outputs.

-An empty Excel template defining alignment structure and formulas is provided in `templates/`.
+An empty Excel alignment template defining data structure and formulas is provided in `templates/`.
-No data or annotations are embedded.
+No annotations or results are embedded in the repository.

 ---